takato7/philosophers-concurrency/README.md

 # Dining Philosophers
-*This project has been created as part of the 42 curriculum by tmitsuya*
+*This project has been created as part of the 42 curriculum*

 ## Overview